projectx13/projectx-surge/src/content/context/_index.md

 Context addon adds context menu items, when you open it on movies, or TV shows in Kodi.

-Just open the menu and click "Play" and item will be searched by Elementum.
+Just open the menu and click "Play" and item will be searched by projectx.
 Does not matter which Scraper was used for that item, is it local item, or virtual item, or added by another plugin.
 If Kodi treats item as Movie or Episode - you can play it!